ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/integrations.md

 The payload can be customized by selecting a predetermined value from the drop down list.
 In all cases the Request Key can be configured to align with your application.
 The following values are specific to the myCloudPBX service type.

 * **Extension Number:** myCloudPBX users configured extension number.
 * **Name:** myCloudPBX users name.
 * **Outbound Phone Number:** Outbound number configured for the extension.
 * **Has Voicemail:** True: Voicemail is enabled.
 False: Voicemail is disabled.
 * **Enabled Calls:** Comma separated list of call types enabled for the extension.
   Local, National, Mobile, International, International Other, Premium, Other.
 * **Date/Time:** Date and Time of the request.
 * **Service UUID:** Unique identifier of the service.
-A list of service UUIDs can be obtained using myECN API (https://developer.ecn.net.au)
+A list of service UUIDs can be obtained using myCloudPBX API.
 * **Service Name:** System configured name of the service.
 * **Service Friendly Name:** User configured name of the service.

 When you are finished, click '**Save & Close**'.